Formal Synthesis of Controllers for Uncertain Linear Systems against $\omega$-Regular Properties: A Set-based Approach: Conclusion

 \section{Conclusion}

 In this paper, we proposed for the first time a notion of so-called hybrid controlled invariant set (HCI set), based on which we synthesize controllers to enforce $\omega$-regular properties over linear control systems affected by bounded disturbances.
-Given a linear control system and a deterministic Rabin automaton (DRA) modeling the negation of the desired $\omega$-regular property, we first construct a product system between the linear control system and the DRA.
+Given a linear control system and a deterministic Streett automata (DSA) modeling the desired $\omega$-regular property, we first construct a product system between the linear control system and the DSA.
 Then, we compute the maximal HCI set by utilizing a set-based approach over the hybrid state set of the product system.
-Additionally, we provide two approaches to compute approximations of the maximal HCI sets within a finite number of iterations: one by deflating the original state and input sets, the other by expanding the disturbance set of the system.
-The effectiveness of our methods is shown by two case studies, and the comparison with existing tools based on discretization-based approaches.
+Additionally, we provide two approaches to compute approximations of the maximal HCI sets within a finite number of iterations: one by deflating the original state and input sets, the other by expanding the disturbance set.
+The effectiveness of our methods is shown by two case studies, and by comparison with existing tools.

 {A.\arabic{equation}}